kragen/derctuo/transaction-per-call.md

 interface for applying the technique to the various problems described above.

+For example, the suggested application to REST would require the web framework to be able to generate some kind of serializable identifier for each mutable variable the HTML `<form>` depends on, and also to retrieve those variables given those identifiers when the form is returned.
+Facilities like those would also allow the proxy code for distributed nodes as described above to be written entirely at user level.
+As another example, the modal-reasoning question "what variables would this randomly generated code write to if I ran it?" needs to be able to abort the child transaction and then inspect its write log.

 Thanks
 ------

-Thanks to sbp, Darius Bacon, Corbin Simpson, and especially Shae Erisson for many very informative discussions that helped greatly with this note.
+Thanks to sbp, Darius Bacon, Corbin Simpson, CcxWrk, and especially Shae Erisson for many very informative discussions that helped greatly with this note.